terraform-kops/terraform-provider-kops/docs/data-sources/cluster.md

 - `enabled` - (Computed) - Bool - Enabled enables the cluster autoscaler.<br />Default: false.
 - `expander` - (Computed) - String - Expander determines the strategy for which instance group gets expanded.<br />Supported values: least-waste, most-pods, random, price, priority.<br />The price expander is only supported on GCE.<br />By default, kOps will generate the priority expander ConfigMap based on the `autoscale` and `autoscalePriority` fields in the InstanceGroup specs.<br />Default: least-waste.
-- `balance_similar_node_groups` - (Computed) - Bool - BalanceSimilarNodeGroups makes cluster autoscaler treat similar node groups as one.<br />Default: false.
+- `balance_similar_node_groups` - (Computed) - Bool - BalanceSimilarNodeGroups makes the cluster autoscaler treat similar node groups as one.<br />Default: false.
 - `aws_use_static_instance_list` - (Computed) - Bool - AWSUseStaticInstanceList makes cluster autoscaler to use statically defined set of AWS EC2 Instance List.<br />Default: false.
+- `ignore_daemon_sets_utilization` - (Computed) - Bool - IgnoreDaemonSetsUtilization causes the cluster autoscaler to ignore DaemonSet-managed pods when calculating resource utilization for scaling down.<br />Default: false.
 - `scale_down_utilization_threshold` - (Computed) - String - ScaleDownUtilizationThreshold determines the utilization threshold for node scale-down.<br />Default: 0.5.
-- `skip_nodes_with_system_pods` - (Computed) - Bool - SkipNodesWithSystemPods makes cluster autoscaler skip scale-down of nodes with non-DaemonSet pods in the kube-system namespace.<br />Default: true.
+- `skip_nodes_with_system_pods` - (Computed) - Bool - SkipNodesWithSystemPods makes the cluster autoscaler skip scale-down of nodes with non-DaemonSet pods in the kube-system namespace.<br />Default: true.
-- `skip_nodes_with_local_storage` - (Computed) - Bool - SkipNodesWithLocalStorage makes cluster autoscaler skip scale-down of nodes with local storage.<br />Default: true.
+- `skip_nodes_with_local_storage` - (Computed) - Bool - SkipNodesWithLocalStorage makes the cluster autoscaler skip scale-down of nodes with local storage.<br />Default: true.
-- `new_pod_scale_up_delay` - (Computed) - String - NewPodScaleUpDelay causes cluster autoscaler to ignore unschedulable pods until they are a certain "age", regardless of the scan-interval<br />Default: 0s.
+- `new_pod_scale_up_delay` - (Computed) - String - NewPodScaleUpDelay causes the cluster autoscaler to ignore unschedulable pods until they are a certain "age", regardless of the scan-interval<br />Default: 0s.
 - `scale_down_delay_after_add` - (Computed) - String - ScaleDownDelayAfterAdd determines the time after scale up that scale down evaluation resumes<br />Default: 10m0s.
 - `scale_down_unneeded_time` - (Computed) - String - scaleDownUnneededTime determines the time a node should be unneeded before it is eligible for scale down<br />Default: 10m0s.
 - `scale_down_unready_time` - (Computed) - String - ScaleDownUnreadyTime determines the time an unready node should be unneeded before it is eligible for scale down<br />Default: 20m0s.